apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 But unlike LocalStorage, you can create multiple databases, with multiple stores per database, and its asynchronous API and search indexes provide performance benefits.

-IndexedDB is supported by the underlying WebView on the following Cordova platforms:
+IndexedDB is supported by the underlying WebView on all platforms, with known limitations on web browser and Windows.

-- Windows (with some limitations)
+### Web browser limitations

-- Android (4.4 and above)
+The actual behavior may depend on which browser is used.
+There may be differences on Edge and Firefox browsers, for example.

 ### Windows Limitations